Stem Cell injections for knee meniscus tears and post-meniscectomy

 - At day three: Extensive macrophagic infiltration into the synovial membrane around the meniscectomized area was observed.

 - Synovial hyperplasia was detected 2 weeks after the operation.

 - Explanation: Synovial hyperplasia is inflammation.
 Healing inflammation.
 The synovial tissue of the knee was filled with many fibroblastic cells (collagen producers to rebuild cartilage).

-- The articular cartilage at the interface of the resected meniscus significantly degenerated between 2 and 4 weeks after the surgical procedure, subtle progression in cartilage degeneration was observed between 4 and 6 weeks.
+- The articular cartilage at the interface of the resected meniscus significantly degenerated between 2 and 4 weeks after the surgical procedure, the subtle progression of cartilage degeneration was observed between 4 and 6 weeks.
 The degeneration slowed but continued.

 The Japanese researchers concluded that the remaining meniscus and the articular cartilage of the meniscectomized knee tried, in vain, to work together to regenerate the meniscus and protect the cartilage.

-Harvard researchers publishing in the medical journal Connective Tissue Research, (May 2017) found similar findings.
+Harvard researchers published in the medical journal Connective Tissue Research, (May 2017) found similar findings.
 They isolated and studied the native meniscal tissue in mice and also found an abundance of healing mechanisms.(5)

 Stem Cell Prolotherapy – research and validity of treatment

 Stem cell Prolotherapy is a non-surgical regenerative treatment that stimulates natural healing repair in the knee.
 The goal of the treatment is to rebuild tissue and provide stability to the knee.
 Stem cell Prolotherapy is the combined use of your own harvested stem cells and dextrose Prolotherapy to treat the entire knee environment.